NOAA-GSL/-geoflow-data-converter/README.md

 # Installation and Usage

 The GeoFLOW Data Converter can be run on a Desktop or on NOAA's Hera supercomputer.
-The latter must be used when converting large GeoFLOW datasets.
+The latter must be used when converting GeoFLOW datasets with a large memory footprint.

 ## Option A: Running on a Desktop

-### Requirements

 Tested on Ubuntu 18.04.

+### Install

 1. Install a C++ compiler, supporting the C++11 standard or newer.